ALMAGAL VI. The spatial distribution of dense cores during the evolution of cluster-forming massive clump

 Additional information is provided by looking at the location of the massive members of the clustered system.
-Although young stellar clusters often show the presence of mass segregation (MS), with high-mass objects that are most likely to lie close to the cluster center \citep{Allison2009, Parker2017, Parker2018, Dib2019, Jia2025}, it is unclear whether those patterns are connected to their initial formation or due to their subsequent dynamical evolution, see also \citet{Portegies2010}.
-Similar statistical analysis carried out on the dense core population shows that MS may be present since the early stages \citep{Sanhueza2019, Sadaghiani2020, Nony2021, Morii2024, Xu2024}, which is indicative that competitive accretion may be a dominant path of their formation \citep{Bonnell2006}.
+Although young stellar clusters often show the presence of mass segregation (MS), with high-mass objects that are most likely to lie close to the cluster center \citep{Allison2009, Parker2017, Parker2018, Dib2019, Jia2025}, it is unclear whether those patterns are connected to their initial formation or are due to their subsequent dynamical evolution (see also \citealt{Portegies2010}).
+A similar statistical analysis carried out on the dense core population shows that MS may be present since the early stages \citep{Sanhueza2019, Sadaghiani2020, Nony2021, Morii2024, Xu2024}, which is indicative that competitive accretion may be a dominant path of their formation \citep{Bonnell2006}.

 Although several indications were drawn from the available dataset, the diverse selection criteria of the targets, the different spatial resolutions and sensitivity levels achieved by the various surveys, and the low number of observed clumps limit the statistical analysis and direct comparison of the observed fragment population.
-The ALMA Cycle 7 large program ALMAGAL (2019.1.00195L, P.I.: S.Molinari, P.Schilke, C.Battersby, and P.Ho) was designed to mitigate these problems by observing an unprecedented large sample of 1013 clumps covering a wide range of physical conditions and Galactic locations \citep{Molinari2025}.
+The ALMA Cycle 7 large program ALMA evolutionary study of high-mass protocluster formation in the GALaxy (ALMAGAL) (2019.1.00195L, P.I.: S.Molinari, P.Schilke, C.Battersby, and P.Ho) was designed to mitigate these problems by observing an unprecedented large sample of 1013 clumps covering a wide range of physical conditions and Galactic locations \citep{Molinari2025}.
 The ALMAGAL program provides an extended and homogeneous dataset to study the fragmentation process in dense and massive clumps.
-In this paper, we analyze the spatial distribution of the cores identified in the ALMAGAL fields by \citet{Coletta2025} to provide a robust characterization of where the cores are located in massive and potentially cluster-forming clumps, what their typical separation is, how they are distributed, and how these properties vary across the early evolutionary phases.
+In this paper we analyzed the spatial distribution of the cores identified in the ALMAGAL fields by \citet{Coletta2025} to provide a robust characterization of where the cores are located in massive and potentially cluster-forming clumps, what their typical separation is, how they are distributed, and how these properties vary across the early evolutionary phases.
 This work is a complement to the comparison between the physical properties of the ALMAGAL core population, specifically the level of fragmentation, core masses, and efficiency, and the large-scale clump parameters presented by \citet{Elia2025arXiv}. \\